-Colleges That Meet 100% of Need – Or Do They?
+Colleges That Meet Full Need – Or Do They?

 This gives parents confidence that the school will come through with need-based aid to help them pay for college.
 Unfortunately, not every school that makes this claim really meets 100% of need, at least as far as families are concerned.

-Here’s what to look for before your student applies to a school that says they meet full need.
+Here’s what to look for before your student applies to a college that says they meet full need.

 For instance, the Ivy League schools often offer significant aid to lower-income students.
 If you have an Ivy League caliber student, that’s great!